baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

   username: "guest"
 ```

-The biding data should have a key with name as `timeout` and value as `10s`.

-## Expose an entry from a Secret as binding data
+## Exposing an entry from a Secret as the binding metadata

+Adding the required annotations under the `metadata` section.

+### Example

 ```
 apiVersion: apps.example.org/v1beta1